-Why can't my debit account initiate 3-way calling using the features of a SIP phone such as Cisco ATA 186?
+Why can't my debit account initiate 3-way calling using the features of a SIP phone such as Linksys 941?

 Since 3-way calling requires 2 simultaneous outgoing SIP sessions from one SIP telephone, debit accounts will be unable to use it, as the first session will lock the account and not allow the second one to go through.
-Therefore, if you want to enable your clients to use such services, create a credit account for them instead.
+Therefore, if you want to enable your clients to use such services, create a credit account for them instead or configure the overdraft protection in PortaBilling in such way, that only a small portion of the funds would be locked at the start of the call.